What are Termites?

 Hot Spots: Checking for Activity

-One of the most important things you can do to prevent termites is to regularly check your home for activity.
+One of the most important things you can do to prevent termites is regularly to check your home for activity.
 This process involves looking for telltale signs of termites, such as wings, swarms, and mud tubes.

 If you see any of these signs, you must immediately call a pest control professional.
 Termites can cause a lot of damage to your home if left unchecked, so it’s best to nip the problem in the bud as soon as possible.